Il Caggio

 Rootstocks: 110R, 420A, 779P, Kober 5BB

-The estate is spread over a total area of 9.4 hectares, of which the enclave covers 6.5 and has the perfect characteristics to produce a spectacular Sangiovese.
+The estate is spread over a total area of 9.4 hectares, of which the enclave covers 6.5 and is equipped with the perfect characteristics to produce a spectacular Sangiovese.

-Il Caggio is located between 310 and 361 meters above sea level, with vineyards around the hillock partially exposed to the south-east (3.3 hectares) and partly to the south-west (6.1 hectares).
+Caggio is located between 310 and 361 meters above sea level, with vineyards around the hill exposed partly to the south-east (3.3 hectares) and partly to the south-west (6.1 hectares).

-The composition of the soils derives mainly from calcareous argillites and marly limestones dating back to the Upper Cretaceous.
+The composition of the soil derives mainly from calcareous shales and marly limestones dating back to the Upper Cretaceous.

 Going into detail, it is possible to divide the land into two macro-categories, "Caggio" and "Cantina".

-The areas with "Cantina" soil are Regosols and Cambisols with little limestone and little skeleton, therefore deep or moderately deep loamy clay.
-They are medium well drained soils with moderate to little water available.
+The areas with "Cellar" soil are Regosols and Cambisols, poorly calcareous and with little skeleton, therefore deep or moderately deep clay-loam.
+They are on average well-drained soils with moderate or little water available.